SalomePlatform/smesh/doc/salome/gui/SMESH/input/building_compounds.rst

 Building Compound Meshes
 ************************

-Compound Mesh is a combination of several meshes.
+Compound Mesh is a combination of several mesh objects (meshes, groups, submeshes).
 All elements and groups present in input meshes are present in the compound mesh.
-However, it does not use geometry or hypotheses of the initial meshes.
+However, it does not use geometry or hypotheses of the initial mesh objects.
 The links between the input meshes and the compound mesh are not supported, consequently the modification of an input mesh does not lead to the update of the compound mesh.

+There are two modes of building a compound:

+* joining selected mesh objects into a new mesh.
+* appending selected mesh objects to an existing mesh.

 *To Build a compound mesh:*